emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Druid Abilities:__
-* __Rules:__
-  * __Learning Spells:__ New spells or techniques are obtained by leveling up or by finding spellbooks or scrolls in the world.
-A spellbook may contain a specific spell, or a maximum spell tier.
-Spellbooks with a maximum spell tier contain one spell of your choice from the spellbooks that you can learn from with a tier up to the spellbook's maximum spell tier.
-  * __Learn Spells:__ Each time you level up, learn one new spell of each spell tier that you have access to.
-Spells must be learned from one of your spellbooks.
-* __Spellbooks:__
-  * __Novice Spellbook:__ You are able to learn spells from the Novice Spellbook.
-  * __The Druid's Field Guide:__ You can learn spells from the Druid's Field Guide.
 * __Choices:__
   * __Spell Choice:__ At the start of your journey, you know 2 extra tier zero spells.
-* __General Abilities:__
-  * __Tier Zero Spells:__ You have achieved a basic knowledge of the arcane, and may now learn tier zero spells from any of your spellbooks.

 __Level 0 Druid__